 Get back to: Gardens | Museums | Popular Restaurants

 Recreate carefree college days at Davis Field by swinging under the towering trees or taking time for a picnic.
 For a learning opportunity, visit the only museum in North Carolina dedicated to the study of global cultures at the Museum of Anthropology.
 Catch up on a little botany 101 at the 134-acre Reynolda Gardens with beautiful woodlands, wetlands and a greenhouse.
 Don’t miss out on getting a unique souvenir at the Reynolda Village shops right next door.
-For your finale, enjoy a pitcher of beer at Shorty’s, which is celebrating its 105th birthday.
+For your finale, enjoy a pitcher of beer at Shorty’s.

 8 Winston-Salem State University